kevin-govier/Book-Buddy/README.md

 * Add books that they want to read to their Reading List

-* Create reviews and ratings for every book that they have read
+* Create reviews and ratings for every book that they read

 * Add books that they have read or that they own to their personal Bookshelf